 McCool’s students wear the IHT ZONE wrist heart rate monitors during class, and the teacher continually sees student engagement soar.
 But when she asked her students how they remain active away from class, few had answers that made the teacher smile.

 To begin getting students in the habit of exercising on their own time, McCool started requiring that they document a portion of an at-home session at least once each week.

 “I require that the exercise for at least 10 minutes at home and that they record or capture the last minute of that workout for me,” she said.
 “Each student has a goal that they want to improve on during the semester and they have to show me that they are working toward that at home.”

 Students use an app to provide McCool with the data she’s requiring.
 More than simply exercising because it’s an assignment, McCool wants to see students start to embrace exercising at home for the long-term benefits.
 She reinforces the lessons with heart rate training in class.

-“So they’re documenting their movement at home as well and then their heart rate at home and teaching them in a backwards fashion,” McCool said.
+“So they’re documenting their movement at home as well and then (manually measuring) their heart rate at home and teaching them in a backwards fashion,” McCool said.